openintegrationhub/openintegrationhub/docs/possibleDataSyncConflicts.md

 4. Manual Intervention: Operations stuff has to resolve the conflict.
 5. Logging Conflicts: Conflicts can be qirten on a queue (Some sort of resolution software could attempt to resolve the conflicts automatically.
 For conflicts that couldn't be resolved option **4** could be used).

+For distributed systems without usage of a data storage it is possible to use a vector clock in order to secure sequential processing of the changes.

 ## Changes on a dataset that does not exist

 **Problem:**